Paul Verhoeven's unrealized projects: Leningrad: The 900 Days

-In May 1990, it was announced by producer Alberto Grimaldi that Verhoeven would take over the director position of Leningrad: The 900 Days following Sergio Leone's death, and that production would take place the following year.
+In May 1990, it was announced by producer Alberto Grimaldi that Verhoeven would take over the director's position of Leningrad: The 900 Days following Sergio Leone's death, and that production would take place the following year.

 Women

 In the early 1990s, Verhoeven was lined up to direct a screen version of Charles Bukowski's Women, a fictionalized account of the author's experiences with sex and romance.

 Fallen Angels TV series

 In 1992, Verhoeven was listed among several directors attached to do a half-hour episode of an anthology series set up at Showtime, which would be titled Fallen Angels.
 The series aimed to adapt crime stories by writers including Raymond Chandler, Dashiell Hammett, Cornell Woolrich and James M. Cain.

 Mistress of the Seas

 Verhoeven was attached to direct the film adaptation of John Carlova's book Mistress of the Seas for Columbia Pictures, with Geena Davis attached to star and a planned production start between November 1993 and January 1994.
 However, on July 13, 1993, it was announced that Verhoeven would no longer direct the film due to creative differences.
 Davis would end up making Cutthroat Island instead.